-Committees: Audit, Nominating
+Committees: Audit, Executive, Investment, Nominating (chair)

-Mr. Debbink is chairman since 2007 and chief executive officer since 2012 of MSI General Corporation, a privately owned design/build construction firm.
-He joined MSI General in 1983, holding various positions of increasing leadership responsibility and serving as the company's president from 1991 to 2007.
+Mr. Debbink is chairman since 2007 of MSI General Corporation, a privately owned design/ build construction firm.
+He joined MSI General in 1983, holding various positions of increasing responsibility and serving as the company's president from 1991 to 2007.
+Mr. Debbink has served as Reserve Deputy Commander, U.S. Pacific Fleet and Commander, Navy Reserve Force.
+While on active duty with the U.S. Navy, he was as a senior member of the staff of the Chief of Naval Operations in the Pentagon.

-Mr. Debbink has served as a leader of organizations ranging from small firms typical of the company's commercial policyholders to extremely large organizations, including Reserve Deputy Commander of U.S. Pacific Fleet (170,000 sailors) and Commander, Navy Reserve Force (64,000 sailors).
-While on active duty with the U.S. Navy, he served as a senior member of the staff of the Chief of Naval Operations in the Pentagon.
-He has extensive experience in strategic planning and execution, sales, marketing, information technology for a worldwide dispersed workforce, human resources, including pension and profit-sharing plans, and government relationships at the federal level.
+- Brings to the board extensive experience in strategic planning and execution; sales and marketing; information technology for a worldwide dispersed workforce; human resources, including pension and profit-sharing plans; and government relationships at the federal level - Contributes valuable perspective based on leadership of small firms typical of the company's commercial policyholders to extremely large organizations